 Planned programs are listed below.
 Click on the event titles for more info:

-Cover The Water:
+Cover The Water

 Composers, multimedia artists and pioneers of location-aware experiences, The Holladay Brothers, will kick off Sonic Trails with a reprisal of Cover The Water, an original music composition they birthed out of pandemic limitations and during their artistic residency at Artpark in 2020.
 The pair creates unique experiences that map music to a physical landscape and are released as mobile apps that use GPS to dynamically alter the music as the listener explores their surroundings.
 To enjoy your experience of Cover The Water, please arrive at the Lower Park (South 4th Street entrance) and proceed to the Lot C "Niagara 1979" painted parking lot.

 Her Mocassins Talk is a matriarchal and Indigenous journey exploring our relationship with gratitude, based on the Haudenosaunee Thanksgiving Address.
 Curated by Indigenous bridge builder Michele-Elise Burnett, local native and First Nations musicians and storytellers come together to weave a feminine-driven experience centered on the inclusive teachings of mother earth.
 To enjoy your experience for Her Moccasins Talk, please begin at Artpark's Lower Trail (entrance near the Outdoor Amphitheater).

 Grammy Award-winning musician, historian and Silkroad Ensemble Artistic Director Rhiannon Giddens, in collaboration with celebrated Grammy Award-winning cellist Yo-Yo Ma, will debut Juneteenth: From The Past To The Living Present.
 Weaving banjo, folk music, and storytelling, this guided walk centers the profound contributions of African Americans on American culture, music and history, seeking to imagine a society of inclusion, connection, empathy and justice.

 Launches July 16